How toilet paper and avocados help explain the grocery store of the future

 Meanwhile, the surge in online shopping has stressed even Amazon’s ability to deliver and exposed the stark inequities of the gig economy, while the need to create more sustainable systems looms in the background

-Toilet Paper and Avocados
+Toilet paper and avocados

 The future of grocery may come down to how we buy things like toilet paper and avocados—or the difference between transactional and experiential purchases.
 From the beginning, the supermarket’s appeal has been the convenience of everything under one roof.
 Looking ahead—and in light of COVID-19—that model is ripe for disruption.